-- 1 cup water (240 milliliters)
+- 1 cup water

 - 1 knob ginger - sliced, about 1-inch

-- 1 cinnamon stick
+- 1 ceylon cinnamon stick

-- 1/2 vanilla pod - sliced open
+- ½ bourbon vanilla bean - sliced open

 - 2 cardamon pods - lightly crushed

-- 1/4 teaspoon black peppercorn
+- ¼ teaspoon black peppercorn

-- 3 tablespoons ground turmeric (24 grams)
+- 3 tablespoons ground turmeric

-- 1 teaspoon extra virgin coconut oil
+- 1 teaspoon organic extra-virgin coconut oil

 - 1 teaspoon golden paste (more or less depending on your taste preference)